Jorissss/rustlings/README.md

+# Rustlings Solutions

+These are my solutions to the Rustlings exercises (so far).

 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!